 The College makes an effort to ease the challenge of the first year for students through its Aquinas College Cares about Every Student’s Success (ACCESS) program and a freshman formation retreat launched in the 2011-2012 academic year.
 ACCESS is a required program of mentoring, tutoring, and advising for first-year and other new students.
 The freshman retreat introduces students to classic Dominican spirituality and education.

 Students also benefit from the College’s Write Reason Center, which aims to strengthen student writing across the curriculum and provides mentors to assist students.
 The unique program is rooted in the classical Trivium

 , emphasizing habits of mind (logic) and habits of expression (grammar and rhetoric) so that students learn to write and think logically and with concern for objective truth.

 The center of the campus’ spiritual life is St. Jude’s Chapel.
 Aquinas offers many spiritual programs including weekly Adoration of the Blessed Sacrament, weekday confessions, daily Mass, Lenten Stations of the Cross, an annual Eucharistic Procession, and numerous other opportunities for group prayer.

 The campus ministry is heavily involved in pro-life activities.
 Students pray at abortion clinics and each January erect a “Cemetery of the Innocents” on the front lawn of campus next to busy Harding Pike to memorialize aborted children.

-Campus ministry also sponsors Bible study groups, social activities, inquiry sessions for non-Catholics, participation in the 40 Days for Life, and retreats for student leaders.
+Campus ministry also sponsors Bible study groups, social activities, inquiry sessions for non-Catholics, and retreats for student leaders.

 Perhaps the most exciting recent development at Aquinas has been the launch of its residential program, which is likely to transform the college as many more full-time students from around the country find it easier to come to Aquinas.